-- Hiring outside consultants to represent PMAA at several regulatory agencies
+- Hiring a technical consultant staff to represent PMAA at several regulatory agencies.

 Are contributions to either the MDF deductible?

 In 1993, Congress passed a law advising any money used for lobbying was not deductible for income tax purposes.
-PMAA is required to annually inform MDF contributors what portion of the total dues is used for lobbying as defined by Congress.
-That portion is non-deductible.
+Your donation is tax deductible as a business expense but not as charitable giving.